 Backrack Helps Treat Almost All Back Pains At Home!

 The only way to prevent Cauda Equina Syndrome is early detection and prompt treatment.
 Early diagnosis can be made by identifying signs as soon as possible, which include noticing any changes in bowel and bladder function, or loss of feeling in the groin.
 Sensory changes may begin as pins and needles, or numbness.

 Coping with Cauda Equina Syndrome

-CES – if chronic, can affect people physically as well as emotionally.
-It may be difficult for people to work after being diagnosed, which may be due to severe pain, motor or sensory weakness, or incontinence problems which are socially unacceptable.
-It can be very distressing for people to cope with CES apart from having a negative impact on social life, work and relationships.
+CES, if chronic, can affect people physically as well as emotionally.
+It may be difficult for people to work after being diagnosed, which may be due to severe pain, motor or sensory weakness, or incontinence problems which make everyday life to be highly difficult.